 Hello and Welcome!
-We had a string of sunny days before the rain set in (thanks to Tropical Depression Fred), so we headed out to the grill for Hawaiian-Style Barbecue Chicken Sandwiches.
+Today we are headed out to the grill for Hawaiian-Style Barbecue Chicken Sandwiches.
 Sesame teriyaki-marinated chicken thighs grilled and sandwiched with coleslaw and crispy onions, between a pillowy-soft Hawaiian sweet bun.
 These sandwiches require minimal effort; they are super flavorful and perfect after a day at the beach or by the pool.
 Plus, there is a possibility of leftovers, which work out just as well cold to pack along for the next day’s activities.
 So let’s do it!

 To give these chicken thighs more bang for their buck, marinate the thighs overnight in a teriyaki-style marinade.
 I was hoping to find Soy Vay Island Teriyaki Marinade and Sauce, I was out of luck on that front, but I did find a similar sesame teriyaki marinade that worked out just fine.